 Last week, we posted an article about the 1946 adaptation of Raymond Chandler’s harbdoiled novel The Big Sleep starring Lauren Bacall and Humphrey Bogart, and whether it should be classified as a filmnoir.
 This week, we look at another adaptation of a Chandler novel from 1973: Robert Altman’s The Long Goodbye, starring Elliot Gould and Nina van Pallandt.
-Guest writer Anthony Putvinski, one of my peers in the film studies program at the University of Massachusetts at Amherst, gives his take on the film.
+Guest writer Anthony Putvinski, one of my peers in the film studies program at the University of Massachusetts Amherst, gives his take on the film.

 In trying to classify The Long Goodbye in terms of genre, the phrase “neo noir“ comes to mind.
 Both The Long Goodbye and The Big Sleep are based of Raymond Chandler’s novels about the character of Philip Marlowe, a private detective who is assigned cases involving dysfunctional family relationships.
 And indeed, both of these books are predictably similar in terms of plot, character development, and ideology; nevertheless, it is the differences present in the movie adaptations that lead to a fine line of separation between noir and neo noir

 Whether or not noir can be considered as a genre, The Big Sleep can unequivocally be recognized as film noir.
 The movie stars a private eye detective (Humphrey Bogart) in an urban city setting who is offered money to solve a convoluted mystery.
 Marlowe is in this instance is a more stereotypical noir detective: he is witty and cunning and a constant drinker, he charms the females he meets and often exploits them in exchange for information, and he is an overall likeable character.
 In an effort to make progress in his case, Marlowe also shares the common noir protagonist role of one who straddles the line between working with the authorities and dealing with the criminal underworld.